kdqemre/ml-zoomcamp-capstone-1/Readme.md

 Test : Contains 1,500 validation images, with each class having 100/200 images.

+Considering training time i used small version of this data.

 ## Preprocessing:
 IMPORTANT NOTE: Remember Input data also needs preprocessing for to use model and get correct predictions.